-1 Under circumstances not involving Public Health Service or National Science Foundation or other regulated funding agencies, the Provost, in consultation with the Dean of the Division of Research and Graduate Studies (DDGRS), will make the decision whether information about the charges and their disposition will be disclosed publicly or to specific parties, including the research sponsor.

-2 This decision will normally be made upon the conclusion of the final report.
+- Under circumstances not involving Public Health Service or National Science Foundation or other regulated funding agencies, the Provost, in consultation with the Associate Vice President for Research and Sponsored Programs (AVPRSP), will make the decision whether information about the charges and their disposition will be disclosed publicly or to specific parties, including the research sponsor. - This decision will normally be made upon the conclusion of the final report.
 However, if required by urgent circumstances, such a disclosure may be made at any time.
-Absent such urgent need, the university will not make interim reports to outside agencies unless required by external regulation.

-3 Where false or misleading data has been published as the result of research misconduct, the university may disclose relevant information to affected scholarly and/or scientific publications or agencies.
+Absent such urgent need, the university will not make interim reports to outside agencies unless required by external regulation. - Where false or misleading data has been published as the result of research misconduct, the university may disclose relevant information to affected scholarly and/or scientific publications or agencies.